Janek1010/University-Projects/README.md

 # University-Projects
 In this repository I have my old project from studies.
-I lost some of proje
+I uploaded only bigger projects, at Laboratories and exercises I've done a lot of small snippets of code and lost them due to lapse of time.